PiyushMittl/java-TipsandTricks/spring.md

 Messaging – This module provides support for STOMP.
 It also supports an annotation programming model that is used for routing and processing STOMP messages from WebSocket clients.
 Aspects – This module provides support to integration with AspectJ.

-***Question 19:***
-What is the Bean life cycle in Spring Bean Factory Container?
-***Answer***
-Bean life cycle in Spring Bean Factory Container is as follows:

-The Spring container instantiates the bean from the bean’s definition in the XML file.
-Spring populates all of the properties using the dependency injection, as specified in the bean definition.
-The factory calls setBeanName() by passing the bean’s ID, if the bean implements the BeanNameAware interface.
-The factory calls setBeanFactory() by passing an instance of itself, if the bean implements the BeanFactoryAware interface.
-preProcessBeforeInitialization() methods are called if there are any BeanPostProcessors associated with the bean.
-If an init-method is specified for the bean, then it will be called.
-Finally, postProcessAfterInitialization() methods will be called if there are any BeanPostProcessors associated with the bean.

 ***Question***
 Explain inner beans in Spring.